Earl of Longford: History

 Several other members of the Pakenham family have also gained distinction.
 Henry Pakenham, great-grandfather of the first Baron, represented Navan in the Irish House of Commons.
 His son Sir Thomas Pakenham, grandfather of the first Baron, sat as Member of Parliament for Augher.
 Sir Thomas's son Edward Pakenham, father of the first Baron, represented County Westmeath in the Irish Parliament.
 The Honourable Sir Thomas Pakenham, third son of the first Baron and the Countess of Longford, was an admiral in the Royal Navy.
 His fourth son Sir John Pakenham was also an admiral in the Royal Navy while his fifth son Sir Richard Pakenham was a noted diplomat and served as Envoy Extraordinary and Minister Plenipotentiary to the United States from 1843 to 1847.
 The Honourable Sir Edward Pakenham, second son of the second Baron, was a major-general in the army.
 He served in the Peninsular Wars under his brother-in-law, General Arthur Wellesey, who married his sister Kitty Pakenham in 1806.
 Sir Edward Pakenham was killed at the Battle of New Orleans in 1815.

 The Honourable Sir Hercules Pakenham (1781–1850), third son of the second Baron, was a lieutenant-general in the army and Member of Parliament for Westmeath.
-He was the father of 1) Edward Pakenham, Member of Parliament for Antrim, and 2) Sir Thomas Pakenham, also a lieutenant-general.
+He was the father of 1) Edward Pakenham, MP for Antrim, and 2) Sir Thomas Pakenham, also a lieutenant-general.
 The latter's eldest son Hercules Pakenham was an Ulster Unionist Party member of the Senate of Northern Ireland.
 The Honourable Thomas Alexander Pakenham (1820–1889), third son of the second Earl, was a rear-admiral in the Royal Navy.
 His second son Sir William Pakenham was an admiral in the Royal Navy.
 The Honourable Sir Francis Pakenham, seventh son of the second Earl, was a diplomat and notably served as Ambassador to Sweden.
 Lady Violet Pakenham, daughter of the fifth Earl, was a writer and critic and the wife of the author Anthony Powell.
 Elizabeth Pakenham (born Harman), Countess of Longford, wife of the seventh Earl, was a writer and social activist.
 Lady Antonia Fraser and Rachel Billington, daughters of the seventh Earl, are both prominent authors.
 Lady Judith Kazantzis, daughter of the seventh Earl, is a poet.
 The Honourable Sir Michael Pakenham, third son of the seventh Earl, is a diplomat.